AR

 (1) At the request of the Commission; or

-(2) By third persons outside the Commission, who may petition for the issuance, amendment, or repeal of any rule in accordance with Ark.
-Code § 25-15-204.
-The petition to initiate rule-making must contain:
+(2) By third persons outside the Commission, who may petition for the issuance, amendment, or repeal of any rule in accordance with Arkansas Code § 25-15-204.
+The petition to initiate rulemaking must contain:

 (A) The name, address, telephone number, and email address of the petitioner and the petitioner’s attorney, if represented by counsel;